version-manager/woof/docs/details.md

 The installation steps for installing any particular version of any particular module are standardized.

 Functions in modules should call `err.set` and `return` on error.
-Although the function `mutil.ensure` is provided, try to use the former functions instead
+Although the function `m.ensure` is provided, try to use the former functions instead

 ### 1. Get version if one isn't already supplied